News24 (Australian TV channel): Political alignment and views

 During the COVID-19 pandemic, Murdoch-owned outlets—including Sky News Australia commentators—dubbed Victoria premier Daniel Andrews a "dictator" for his local response.
 Andrews criticised the network in an interview, stating that "in Victoria, the haters hate and the rest vote Labor and that's fine by me.
-Call me what you want, what really matters is not that nonsense, that noise, that vitriol, that [Sky News] After Dark bullshit.
+Call me what you want, what really matters is not that nonsense, that noise, that vitriol, that After Dark bullshit.
 That's all that it is – the worst of American politics imported into ours."

 Andrew Bolt and Alan Jones frequently spread claims about the mental health of then-United States president Joe Biden, claiming he was unfit to be the president and suggesting he was suffering from dementia.

 Misinformation and conspiracy theories

 On 13 December 2020, Rowan Dean promoted the Great Reset conspiracy theory on Sky News Australia, claiming that "This Great Reset is as serious and dangerous a threat to our prosperity – to your prosperity and your freedom – as we have faced in decades".

 As of February 2021, American far-right conspiracy theorist Alex Jones uses segments from Sky News Australia to back up his claims.

 In July 2021, Alan Jones and Craig Kelly falsely claimed that United Kingdom data proved that getting vaccinated against COVID-19 would increase the likelihood of death due to COVID-19.
 The claim originated in The Daily Exposé, a British website known for promoting COVID-19 and anti-vaccine misinformation.
 The Daily Exposé's claim was debunked by the BBC, Full Fact and Reuters.
 Sky News Australia subsequently removed the broadcast and issued a correction on its website.

 On 1 August 2021, YouTube barred Sky News Australia from uploading new content onto their channel for a week for breaking YouTube's rules on posting videos containing COVID-19 misinformation.
 Upon the channel's return to the platform, Sky News Australia published a piece titled "Uncancelled: Sky News Australia Set Free" wherein Digital Editor Jack Houghton claimed the channel's temporary banning was the result of Silicon Valley and left-wing media attempting to stifle free speech.

 A 2022 analysis by the Institute for Strategic Dialogue, a British think tank, found that Sky News Australia was a major source for climate change misinformation.
 Sky News Australia rejected the findings of the analysis, saying that they would "continue to encourage debate" on climate change.
 In 2022, Sky News Australia promoted a now retracted journal article from the European Physical Journal that claimed to have found no evidence of climate change in two video segments.
-The two segments were viewed more than 500 000 times.
+The two segments were viewed more than 500,000 times.